-Like everyone else, we have had to make some changes to the way we work.
+Like everyone we have had to make some changes to how we work.

 - If you have had symptoms of cough or fever in the past 7 days, or anyone in your household has had these symptoms in the past 14 days, please do not attend the practice.
 Instead, please make arrangements for a friend, family-member or neighbour who does not live with you to bring you animal in.

-- When you arrive for your appointment, please phone reception to let them know you’re here.
+- When you arrive for your appointment phone reception to let them know you’re here.

 - Please keep your phone on – the vet may call you to discuss your pet initially.

-- We are not able to offer home visits except in exceptional circumstances where animal welfare is significantly compromised, such as if an animal is trapped or impaled.
+- We are not able to offer home visits.
 The Royal College of Veterinary Surgeons is very clear that it is the owner’s responsibility to be able to get their pet to a veterinary practice.
 Please plan in advance for how you would do this in various situation such as if you were isolated, if your pet was collapsed etc. Enlisting the help of friends, family, or neighbours, or sending your pet unaccompanied in a taxi are all possible options.

 Vaccination Schedule for Puppies